isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2297.md

 ---
-title: eBIS Version V1.0-eBIS (Basic Package -1 Project)
+title: Really Platform for PMs and FMs Version 2.4-Small Property or Project Packaged Solution (portfolio of 2 - 10 properties or projects)
 permalink: /productivity-solutions-grant/solutionrepo/solution2297
 ---

 ### Description

-It's a powerful Mobile Application designed for Building and Construction industry.
-The Mobile Apps is built to replace pen and paper method of site inspections, site recording, follow-up, issues tracking, and reporting including e-Permit to Work (e-PTW) that makes it easy for everyone throughout the process of construction, hence ultimately transform the industry towards adopting Digital Technology, thereby skyrocket team's productivity.
+Really provides the state-of-the-art platform that helps property & facilities managers, landlords & tenants to digitise the way how properties are managed.
+Really is a single platform that starts at raising requests, managing tasks, tender management with over 6,000 Singapore based SMEs, contract, invoice & payment management.
+You save 50% of time when managing tasks & tenders.
+Clients achieve cost savings of 40% & increased quality with transparent & competitive tenders.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/NEWGENE_20200808_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Really_20200287_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria